Ginger’s Journey from Horrible Skin & Itchiness to Wellness

 Her skin was red and inflamed and she was running a fever.
 I started looking on the internet for some kind of answers and that is when I came across the NZYMES.COM web site.
 I figured she must have poor immune health.
 I was a bit skeptical at first but thought it would be less expensive than all the vet bills and testing etc. the vet wanted to do.
 When I spoke to the vet about the (NZYMES) Healthy-Skin Program he said he didn’t think this was the issue, but I decided to go ahead and take a holistic approach since his methods hadn’t worked and only made her worse.

-It is now just past 3 months and Ginger is doing so much better.
+It is now just past 3 months and Ginger is doing so much better (picture 2 above).
 She has grown most of her hair back but still has some issues on her head and legs.
 For the most part, she is doing quite well and has gained most of her weight back.
 She’s still a bit itchy but the baths are down to twice a week.
 I have also added coconut oil and omega 3-6-9 to her diet.
-She’s come a long way in 3 months and I’m sure she has more time before she is completely through the detox as she has had her 13th birthday and it’s supposed to take a month for every year.
+She’s come a long way in 3 months and I’m sure she has more time before she is completely through the detox as she has had her 13th birthday and it’s supposed to take a month for every year. (picture 3 above – is about beginning of 2009)

 I am very happy with the results that NZYMES® Healthy-Skin Kit has provided and the new diet has given her.
 My theory is, we had adopted a Parrot in January of 2008 and Ginger wasn’t happy with not getting all the attention or having a bird in the house, even though she got, even more, attention now to compensate for her being nervous around the parrot.
 I think her immune system suffered from her age, the antibiotics that we gave her, cortisone shots, the immunizations and lack of good nutrition even though we fed her a middle of the road dog food.
 She still doesn’t like the bird but seems more tolerable of her.
 I hope she will have a couple more happy and healthy years with us thanks to NZYMES® Healthy-Skin Kit.